Key Management at Scale

 If your API serves users across multiple regions, key management needs to account for distributed infrastructure.

 - **Replication strategy.** Key data (hashes, metadata, scopes) must be available in every region where authentication happens.
 Decide between synchronous replication (stronger consistency, higher latency) and eventual consistency (faster, but brief windows where a newly created key may not work in all regions).
-Edge-native gateways like [Zuplo](https://zuplo.com/docs/articles/api-key-management?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) handle this replication automatically, propagating key state to 300+ edge locations within seconds.
+Edge-native platforms like Cloudflare, Fastly, and Zuplo handle this replication automatically.
+[Zuplo's API key management docs](https://zuplo.com/docs/articles/api-key-management?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) state that key state propagates to 300+ edge locations within seconds.

 - **Regional key issuance.** For compliance or performance reasons, you may need keys that are scoped to specific regions.
 Encode the region in the key prefix (e.g., `sk_eu_`, `sk_us_`) so routing and validation can happen locally.